achirkin/vulkan/README.md

 that started in 2016.
-The main reason for me to write this new package two years later was that `vulkan` package was abandoned for a while and required significant efforts to be compiled at the time this project started 2018
+The main reason for me to write this new package two years later was that `vulkan` package was abandoned for a while and required significant efforts to be compiled at the time this project started in January 2018
 (as of April 2018 things seem to have changed and that package is great again :) ).
 However, the are a few design decisions that render `vulkan` and `vulkan-api` quite different.
 The main difference is that `vulkan` uses regular Haskell data types plus `DuplicateRecordFields` to manipulate Vulkan objects,